 The cleanest whole grains are the ones that have been touched the least by processing.
 Think whole grains that look most like their just-harvested state—quinoa, wild rice, oats.
 While some people abstain from eating any processed grains, we think that whole-wheat pasta and whole-grain bread made with simple ingredients are part of eating clean.
 Sometimes you just need a hearty slice of avocado toast or a bowl of pasta.
 Don't get duped by "whole-grain" claims on labels though, to eat clean packaged whole grains you're going need to take a closer look at the ingredients.
 Whole grains should always be the first ingredient, the ingredient list should be short and recognizable, and it should have minimal (if any) added sugar.
 When you swap out refined carbs (like white pasta, sugar, and white bread) for whole grains you'll get more fiber, antioxidants and inflammation-fighting phytonutrients.
 Plus, people who eat more whole grains have an easier time losing weight and keeping it off long term.

 More and more research suggests cutting back on meat is healthier for you and the planet.
 Veganism isn't a requirement for clean eating though—just eating less meat can help reduce your blood pressure, reduce your risk of heart disease and help keep your weight in check.
 Plus, eating more plants helps bump up the fiber, healthy fats and vitamins and minerals in your diet.
 And if you're worried about getting enough protein by cutting down on meat—that shouldn't be an issue.
 Most Americans get much more than the recommended 0.8 grams of protein per kilogram of body weight (approximately 56 grams daily for men and 46 grams daily for women) and it's easy to get that much protein eating a vegetarian or even vegan diet.
-Eggs, dairy (with no added sugar and simple ingredients) beans and nuts all offer protein—see our list of top vegetarian protein sources for even more options.
+Eggs, dairy (for a clean option, choose dairy with no added sugar and simple ingredients) beans and nuts all offer protein—see our list of top vegetarian protein sources for even more options.
 When you do eat meat, choose options that haven't been pumped with antibiotics and even better if they've lived and eaten like they would in the wild (think grass-fed beef, wild-caught salmon).
 Clean eating also means cutting down on processed meats like cold cuts, bacon and sausage.

 We're not opposed to all processed foods.
 Technically when we chop, mix and cook at home we are processing foods.
 The trouble is that so much of processed food at the grocery store is processed beyond the point of recognition.
 Nature certainly didn't color those chips that neon color of orange or make blue candy-colored cereal.
 Keep an eye out for anything with lots of sugar and refined grains, super-long ingredient lists with foods you don't recognize and anything with partially hydrogenated oils.
 Clean processed foods exist like plain yogurt, cheese, whole-wheat pasta, and packaged baby spinach.
 And while you can make salad dressings, pasta sauce, mayo, hummus and broth at home you can also find clean versions at the store.
 Just read the ingredient list.
 Our bodies digest processed and unprocessed foods differently.
 In the case of white bread vs. whole wheat bread the machine has already started to process the white bread for you—stripping away the bran and germ—and leaving your body with less work to do.
 Limiting packaged foods can also reduce your exposure to BPA (found in some canned foods) and other chemicals found in plastics.